DarkerKin/project-2/README.md

 ## Data Preprocessing

-### Handling Categorical Values

-Many machine learning algorithms, including Random Forests, work only with numbers, not text.
-So categorical columns (like "gender": ["Male", "Female"]) need to be converted to numeric form.
-So, pd.get_dummies converts categorical variables into dummy/indicator variables (One-Hot Encoding)

 ### Separate Churn

 In supervised learning, we need to separate Independent variables that describe the customer (age, usage, complaints, etc) from what we want to predict.
 Splits the dataset into X where all columns except "churn" and y with "churn" column.